RomanYakovlevh/Vicalial/README.md

 Statement like 'x+y' cannot be added trhough "Manual input"

+Refactor, exctract PlotStatement and all that is relevevant to its own file from NamedMatrix

 3, 2, -5, -1
 2, -1, 3, 13
 1, 2, -1, 9